CognitiveNeuroLab/.github/README.md

 # Index_overview_CNL

-I think we should add here things per subject (that we talked about before)
+I think we should add here things per repository (that we talked about before)

 This needs to be added in a different file than readme file (or we cannot pin it to the CognitiveNeurolab main page.